-We are so excited about the release of Amelia Freer's first cookbook, Cook.
+Amelia Freer's first cookbook, Cook.
 Nourish.
-Glow. - all about enjoying delicious meals that nourish you from the inside out, published by Michael Joseph.
-Earlier this month, we caught up with Amelia to find out if great cooking runs in the family and her top tip on beginning to eat well in 2016.
+Glow., published by Michael Joseph, is all about enjoying delicious meals that nourish you from the inside out.
+We caught up with Amelia to find out if great cooking runs in the family and her top tips on eating well.

 Can you tell us a bit about your book?

 It is my first cookbook and is a follow on from my first book Eat.
 Nourish.
 Glow. that shared the most important aspects I had discovered through working with clients over the years on improving nutrition.
 Cook.
 Nourish.
 Glow. is different from most cookbooks as it isn’t broken down into breakfast, lunch and dinner because I think we need to get out of our comfort zones around food and embrace a little change.
 For example eating vegetables for breakfast, which a lot of people say they can’t face but that’s only because we have been told by the food industry that cereal is ‘normal’ to eat for breakfast.
 I have offered different themed chapters, there is one dedicated to improving digestive health, one embracing healthy fats and one for the less confident or time poor cook.
 I hope there is something for everyone in this book and it gets people to just make a few changes to how you shop and prepare food.

 If you had to pick one recipe to show off what Cook.
 Nourish.
 Glow. is all about, which one would it be?

 That is such a hard questions as there are 120 recipes and I love them all!
 Perhaps the Leeks with Steamed Egg, Tarragon and Tabasco as I make that at least once a week.